chitimalli/Florian-polisTransit/README.md

-# arctouchtest
+# Florian-polisTransit
-ArcTouchTest
+Florian-polisTransit
-#This is a ArcTouch test to get REST API calls working on the public transportation system
+#This is a Florian-polisTransit example to use  REST API calls working on the public transportation system

 The REST APIs listed below require authentication, all the requests must include a HTTP Basic Authentication header.